shamsullah-shams/MERN-Chat-Room/README.md

 # Reat Time Chat Room in MERN
 Real time Chat Appplication.
-This is a Simple Chat Room Where you can share a message and you can see messages of other people.
-You can post a new message.
-As soon as you post a new message that goes to all connected clients and they can see your post.
-Post will be related to you and Only and Only you can update or delete your Post.
+using react and node.js

+you can click on the [https://chat-app-his3.onrender.com](chat-app.com) to see the react build project serving by Node.js hosted to the claud

 ## module installation